4k4xs4pH1r3/offensive-security/kali_google_cloud.md

 It’s easy to create a Kali Linux Virtualbox virtual machine so in this post, I will use Kali VirtualBox image that I downloaded from Kali Linux download page.

-    Configure kali sshd service

 Extract and import Kali Virtual Image.
-Turn on the Kali Linux virtual machine to install and configure openssh-server.
+Turn on the Kali Linux virtual machine to install and configure openssh-server:

-Install openssh-server

     apt-get install openssh-server -y